Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

          }
       }

-4. Construct AudioHwSampleAttributes according to the sample rate, channel, format, and AudioHwDeviceDescriptor, then use :func:`CreateCapture` to create an AudioHwCapture based on the specific audio adapter:
+4. Construct *AudioHwSampleAttributes* according to the sample rate, channel, format, and AudioHwDeviceDescriptor, then use :func:`CreateCapture()` to create an AudioHwCapture based on the specific audio adapter

    .. code-block:: c